-F. Legislative Immunity Does Not Extend to a Member-Elect Ruled Ineligible

-before Her Term Begins

-III.
-Some Some Activities of Legislators are Not Immune

-А. Actions Without Lawful Authority Are Not Immune

-1. Unconstitutional Procedures for Enacting Legislation20

-2. Illegal Investigative Procedures

-3. False Disclosures and Claims

-В. "Political" Acts Are Not Immune 22

-1.Solicitation of Bribes22

-2. Communications to the Press

-3. Communications to Constituents

-4. Communications to a Legislator's Spouse

-5. Pressure on the Executive Branch

-6. Travel on Legislative Business

-C. Administrative Acts are Not Immune

-1. Personnel Decisions 25

-2. Other Administrative Acts by a Local Legislative Body

-a.
-Substantively Legislative

-- b.
-Procedurally Legislative

-D. Executive Branch Activities Are Not Immune

-1. Sitting on an Audit Commission

-2. Sitting on an Executive Branch Committee

-IV.
-Some e Offers of Proof About Legislative Activity are Not Prohibited

-А. Proof of Status as a Member is Not Prohibited

-В. Proof of Legislative Acts Offered by Defendant in Criminal Action is Not

-"Questioning"

-V. A Legislator and Aide Are "Treated as One" for Purposes of Legislative Immunity

-•• gistator and the the freated as one for tarposes of hegistative minimum g

-A. Legislative Acts of an Aide Are Immune

-В. "Political" Acts of an Aide Are Not Immune

-C. Unconstitutional or Illegal Conduct of an Aide is Not Immune

-VI.
-Usos of Legislative Immunity

-V 10 A. From Ultimate Relief

-1 1.
-1. Criminal Prosecution 36

-2. Liability for Damages

-2. Enabling for Damages 3.
-Declaratory Judgments 37

-4. Injunctions

-5. Writs of Quo Warranto and Mandamus

-6. Claims for Repayment

-contraction repugnicate and the second secon
+C. Legislative Immunity is Personal .
+34 D. Legislative Immunity Continues for Former Legislators .
+34 E. Proe Legislative Immunity Extends to Non-Legislators Participating in the Legislative cess .
+35 F. Terr Legislative Immunity Does Not Extend to a Member-Elect Ruled Ineligible before H m Begins III.
+Some Activities of Legislators are Not Immune .
+36 1 .
+Unconstitutional Procedures for Enacting Legislation .
+36 2 .
+Illegal Investigative Procedures .
+37 3 .
+False Disclosures and Claims .
+37 B. "Political" Acts Are Not Immune .
+37 1 .
+Solicitation of Bribes .
+37 2 .
+Communications to the Press .
+39 3 .
+Communications to Constituents .
+39 4 .
+Communications to a Legislator's Spouse .
+40 5 .
+Communications Concerning Enforcement of Law .
+40 6 .
+Pressure on the Executive Branch .
+40 7 .
+Travel on Legislative Business .
+40 8 .
+Calendars and Expense Records .
+40 C. Administrative Acts are Not Immune .
+40 1 .
+Personnel Decisions .
+41 2 .
+Other Administrative Acts by a Local Legislative Body .
+43 D. Executive Branch Activities Are Not Immune .
+44 1 .
+Sitting on an Audit Commission .
+44 2 .
+Sitting on an Executive Branch Committee .
+44 IV.
+Some Offers of Proof About Legislative Activity are Not Prohibited .
+44 А. Proof of Status as a Member is Not Prohibited .
+44 B. "Qu Proof of Legislative Acts Offered by Defendant in Criminal Action is Not nestioning" .
+45 V. A Legislator and Aide Are "Treated as One" for Purposes of Legislative Immunity .
+45 А. Legislative Acts of an Aide Are Immune .
+45 B. "Political" Acts of an Aide Are Not Immune .
+47